jmilkiewicz/OverheadCourse/signups/index.markdown

 - {% include padelDefence.markdown %}
 - {% include padelOverheads.markdown %}

-For group bookings, the training sessions will span from Saturday through Monday, mirroring the schedule of the Padel Overheads course,
+For group bookings, the training sessions can span either from Thursday through Sunday (4 days) or from Saturday through Monday (3 days)

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*